HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 ### The semantic web

-When we add structured data to public webpages - and we define the entities that those pages contain (or are about, or reference) - we create a form of [linked data](https://en.wikipedia.org/wiki/Linked_data).
+When we add structured data to public webpages—and we define the entities that those pages contain (or are about, or reference)—we create a form of [linked data](https://en.wikipedia.org/wiki/Linked_data).

 We make _statements_ about the things in (and related to) our content in the form of '[triples](https://en.wikipedia.org/wiki/Semantic_triple)'.
 Statements like, "This _article_ was _authored_ by this _person_", or "That _video _is _about_ a _cat_".